ing-bank/bdd-mobile-security-automation-framework/README.md

 ## OWASP MASVS and MSTG
 The repo's structure is based on the [OWASP Mobile Application Security Verification Standard](https://github.com/OWASP/owasp-masvs) and the corresponding tests from the [OWASP Mobile Security Testing Guide](https://github.com/OWASP/owasp-mstg).
-For each test many features are defined with corresponding steps.
+For each test many features are defined with the corresponding steps.

 ## How to contribute